callumhay/vizdoom_ppo_rnd/README.md

 ```
 I strongly recommend changing the `num-envs` to the highest possible number you can fit in your GPU memory for faster training.

+*On 12GB of GPU memory, the current implementation is able to run 20 simultaneous training environments.
+The amount of GPU memory (and the speed of training) should scale linearly with the number of agents.*

 If you want to train on a specific vizdoom scenario, a list of them can be found in `doom_gym_wrappers.py` and they can be enabled using the `--gym-id` flag (e.g., `--gym-id VizdoomCorridor-v0`).
 Note that each scenario will have specific constraints on the action space of the agent.
 I've found that the best way to train in these scenarios is to enable multi-discrete action spaces (`--multidiscrete-actions True`).

 For example, to run the corridor scenaraio, use the following command: